heiglan/msd21_heigl_tosheva/tosheva.md

 ## Contribution

-Another team member creates a Markdown README file.
+- Another team member creates a Markdown README file.
 - Write down the project name and the names of all group members.
 - Read the whole tutorial and use the file as a task list (Markdown Flavor).
-- Extend your pom.xml with the relevant libraries or configurations to implement the following parts of the task. - Heigl
+- Extend your pom.xml with the relevant libraries or configurations to implement the following parts of the task.
     - In addition, each group member should add their own developers' information.
 - Create a new implementation parallel to the given version:
     - Integrate the Drinks interface and an implementing class into the project.